daavoo/pyntcloud/docs/introduction.rst

 pyntcloud
 =========
-pyntcloud enables simple and interactive exploration of point cloud data, regardless of which sensor was used to generate it or what is the use case.
+pyntcloud enables simple and interactive exploration of point cloud data, regardless of which sensor was used to generate it or what the use case is.

-Althoug it was built for being used on `Jupyter Notebooks <http://jupyter.org/>`__ the library is suitable for other kind of uses.
+Although it was built for being used on `Jupyter Notebooks <http://jupyter.org/>`__, the library is suitable for other kinds of uses.

-pyntcloud is composed by several modules (as indepentent as possible) that englobe commom point cloud processing operations:
+pyntcloud is composed of several modules (as independent as possible) that englobe common point cloud processing operations:

 -   :ref:`filters` / :ref:`filters_dev`